 The sandbox packages run model-generated code in an isolated environment and expose that capability to an agent as a tool.
-This is a Go-specific extension — the Python SDK’s hosted “code interpreter” tool runs on OpenAI’s servers, while these sandboxes run in your infrastructure under your controls.
+Unlike a provider-hosted “code interpreter”, which runs on someone else’s servers, these sandboxes run in your infrastructure under your controls.

 agents.Agent ── CodeTool ──► sandbox.Sandbox (interface)